 The default values for step/direction pins will work for many commercial CNC controller boards.
 Note, the dongle supports 8 digital output signals on DB25 connector pins 2, 3, 4, 5, 6, 7, 8 and 9.
 Your CNC controller MUST be built to use these pins, most commercial boards are.

-When "INPUTx_ABORT=0" the INPUTx signal is ignored.
+When "INPUTx_ABORT=0" the un-synchronized estop is disabled.
 This is the default.

 When "INPUTx_ABORT=1" an "active high" transition on the INPUTx pin will cause a un-synchronized estop.